FelixFrohnertDB/felixfrohnertdb.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
-    Left: Latitude–longitude grid showing the climate effects of merged aCCFs at FL$$=200$$.
+    Left: Latitude–longitude grid showing the climate effects of merged aCCFs at flight level 200.
 Middle: True airspeed and fuel consumption rate as functions of altitude.
 Right: Initial and final points of trajectories to be optimized.
 </div>

 ## The Problem: Climate-Optimized Air Traffic